pri-2711/Quantum_circuits/README.md

 ---
 # QUANTUM ENTANGLEMENT (3-Qubit System)

+Circuit: 10 (GHZ state for 3 qubits)

 **GHZ States**- (Greenberger-Horne-Zeilinger states) represent type of multi-quvit entangled state, ususally 3 or more qubits, hence show entanglement shared across all qubits together.
 These states are more fraglie since measuring or loosing 1 qubit can destory entanglement of whole system.
 They demonstrate **Global Correlations**, showing full anti-correlation is impossible.

 ---
 # QUANTUM TELEPORTATION (3-Qubit System)

+Circuit: 11 (teleportation using 3 qubits)

 Transfers a quantum state using **entanglement + classical bits**.